Avoiding Haag's theorem with parameterized quantum field theory: Parameterized Quantum Field Theory

 Note, in particular, that there is no equivalent here of the spectral condition.
 That is, we begin, for the parameterized theory, with states that are inherently \emph{off shell}.
 Nevertheless, we can still define the Hermitian operator $\opP$ such that

 and interpret $\opP$ as the relativistic energy-momentum operator, as usual.
 However, we will \emph{not} require that the eigenvalues of $\opP$ be on-shell.

 Of course, $\opP^{\mu}\opP_{\mu}$ is still a Casimir operator of the Poincar\'e group and, so, acts on any irreducible representation as an invariant multiple of the identity.
 Thus, in the parameterized theory, we are \emph{not} requiring that the $\opU(\Delta x, \Lambda)$ be an irreducible representation for single-particle states.
-Position states

-are essentially superpositions of momentum states with $p^{2} = \mu$, for all $\mu$, positive and negative.
-This is sometimes considered explicitly as a superposition of different mass states \cite{frastai95,land91,enatsu86} (see also the discussion at the end of Sec.
+Position-representation states may essentially be superpositions of momentum states with squared-momentum $p^{2} = \mu$, for all $\mu$, positive and negative.
+This is sometimes considered explicitly as a superposition of different mass states \cite{frastai95,land91, enatsu86} (see also the discussion at the end of Sec.
 IIA of \refcite{seidewitz06a}).

+Moreover, we will no longer consider $\opP^{0}$, the generator of time translation and the energy observable, to also be the Hamiltonian operator.
+Instead, we will allow any operator $\opH$ to be considered a Hamiltonian operator if it has the following properties: \begin{enumerate} \item $\opH$ is Hermitian.